 Why banana-free?
 Many of us are becoming more and more conscious about eating locally and sustainably.
 Alongside coffee, chocolate, and olive oil, another consumable that we often forfeit our food miles for is the good-ol banana.
 For us who live in North America, bananas will travel long distances to reach our grocery store shelves.
 I love smoothies and smoothie bowls, and I recognize that bananas offer a certain creaminess, thickness and natural sweetness that is difficult to replace.
 I created this Berry Cauliflower and Greens Smoothie Bowl Without Banana with that in mind.
-Turns out frozen cauliflower is the perfect stand-in for banana, and the addition of spinach and zucchini really ramp up the nutritional quality of this smoothie bowl (veggies at breakfast!).
-You may be thinking this is pretty crazy and out there, but trust me and give it a try!
-Once you go banana-free, you will never go back.
+Turns out frozen cauliflower is the perfect stand-in for banana, and offers a low-sugar and low-carb alternative.
+The addition of spinach and zucchini really ramp up the nutritional quality of this smoothie bowl (veggies at breakfast!).

 “Cauliflower, alongside other cruciferous vegetables, is high in phytonutrients carotenoids and flavonoids, as well as glucosinolates which are virtually exclusive to this group.
 Glucosinolates have been strongly associated with reducing cancer risk.”